 A Look at How One Group Uses Our Meeting Rooms

 The Campbell County Civil War Roundtable has met in the Cold Spring Branch’s meeting rooms since around 2005—nearly two decades.
-And Ken Hoffman has been there from the start; his passion for Civil War history is clear; but so, too, is his love for the library.
+Ken Hoffman has been there from the start.
+His passion for Civil War history is clear; but so, too, is his love for the library.

 Hoffman started the club with the late Larry Hannigan after the two became connected by a former reference desk employee.